 Sheltering your dog

-- And don't forget that your dog loves you and craves your attention... even when it's ten below zero and you'd rather be in by the fire.A neglected dog is often a problem dog and may develop such bad habits as barking, chewing or digging.
+- Don’t forget that your dog loves you and craves your attention – even in cold weather.A neglected dog may develop bad habits like barking, chewing or digging.